ra2637/neo4jImporter/README.md

     - Auto create schema when create nodes.
     - Should stop the neo4j server when using.
 - RESTful API:
-    - impelement with neo4j RESTful API.
+    - Impelement with neo4j RESTful API.
     - Not support schema and legacy index.
     - ReadRelations using cypher query to find the nodes and generate the relationship between the nodes.